AlperenTalaslioglu/Infix-Form-To-Postfix-Form-Conversion-and-Postfix-Evaluation/README.md

 # Infix-Form-To-Postfix-Form-Conversion-and-Postfix-Evaluation

-This is an implementation of converstion of infix form expressions to postfix form expressions and evaluations of this postfix form expression. <br />
+This is an implementation of converstion of infix form expressions to postfix form expressions and evaluations of this postfix form expressions. <br />

 ### Details <br />